-- Your pain is worse or does not go away even after taking your medicines.
+- Your pain is worse or does not go away even after you take pain medicine.

-- You are having trouble staying awake or are confused.
+- You have trouble staying awake or are confused.

-- You have a very bad headache, or you feel dizzy.
+- You have a severe headache or feel dizzy.

 - You have blurred or double vision.